rokath/trice/docs/TriceUserManual.md

 ### 38.1. <a id='general-info'></a>General info

 This folder is per default named to `_test` to avoid vsCode slow down.
-Also, when running `go tes./../` the tests in the `_test` folder are excluded, because they tak a long time.
+Also, when running `go test ./...`,  the tests in the `_test` folder are excluded, because they take a long time.
 Run `./testAll.sh` to include them.

 The main aim of these tests is to automatic compile and run the target code in different compiler switch variants avoiding manual testing this way.